Electrocomponents partners with The Washing Machine Project to improve the lives of 100,000 people worldwide

 |

+Electrocomponents partners with The Washing Machine Project to improve the lives of 100,000 people worldwide

-KANAGAWA and TOKYO, May 17, 2021 /PRNewswire/ -- Electrocomponents plc (LSE: ECM), a global omni-channel solutions partner for industrial customers and suppliers, and trading as RS Components in Asia Pacific, has chosen The Washing Machine Project Foundation as its first global charity partner, pledging to support the project for three years.
+SYDNEY, May 17, 2021 /PRNewswire/ -- Electrocomponents plc (LSE: ECM), a global omni-channel solutions partner for industrial customers and suppliers, and trading as RS Components in Australia and New Zealand, has chosen The Washing Machine Project Foundation as its first global charity partner, pledging to support the project for three years.
 Support will extend to encouraging the Group's employees, customers and suppliers to contribute through fundraising and volunteering activities.

 The Washing Machine Project was set up in 2018 by British engineer Nav Sawhney.
 He discovered that 70% of the world's population do not have access to an electric washing machine and for many washing clothes in rivers, lakes and buckets is the only solution.
 Handwashing clothes is recognised as being a major barrier to education for low-income and displaced people around the world.